roydegeest/rakwireless-docs/docs/en-us/quick-start/rak7244/configuring-the-gateway.md

   caption="Default LoRaServer IP Address"
 />

-:::tip Note
+:::tip 📝 NOTE
-:pencil: The default IP Address is "`127.0.0.1`".
+ The default IP Address is "`127.0.0.1`".
 If you want to use an external LoRaServer, you need to set it to its IP Address.
 :::

 * If you have instead selected "**Chirpstack ADR Configure**" you can enable/disable the Adaptive Data Rate (ADR) functionality: